BenjyC/Docker-Einstein-4YP/README.md

 ### Features

 - Docker environment
-  - Current correction script will run inside docker container per student request in new environment.
+  - Current marker script will run inside docker container.
   - Docker images will take the configuration files (Apache/DNS/etc) currently used to configure the DNS server.
   - Will be able to swap out configuration files to describe another server (different university) and create a new docker image accordingly.
 - New frontend UI